tnordquist/recursion-1/docs/index.md

      * JDK version: 11
      * Project name: `recursion`
-     * Project location: `~/Desktop/projects/bootcamp/recursion` (`~` represents the user's home directory; slash direction should be adjusted as necessary for the platform.)
+     * Project location: `~/Desktop/projects/bootcamp/recursion`

+         (`~` represents the current user's home directory, but can only be used in a file path in OS X and Linux; in general, you should simply ensure that the location entered has the specified relationship to the current user's home directory.
+The slash direction should be adjusted as necessary for the platform.)

 2. Use the **File/Project Structure** command to configure the `recursion` module (the only module) as follows:

      * **Sources** must include a `test` directory (in the project root), configured as a **Tests** (test sources) directory.

      * **Dependencies** must include JUnit5 with **Test** scope.

 ### Factorials

 #### Implementation

-1. Create a class with the fully qualified class name `edu.cnm.deedpive.Factorial`.
+1. Create a class with the fully qualified class name `edu.cnm.deedpive.Factorials`.

-2. In the class created in step 1, define a method implementing the the recursive approach shown in [(1)](#fn1), conforming to these specifications:
+2. In the class created in step 1, define a method implementing the the recursive approach shown in [(2)](#factorial-recursive), conforming to these specifications:

     * Method name: `computeRecursive`

     * Access level: `public`

     * Scope: `static`

     * Return type: `long`

     * Parameter:
         * Type: `int`
         * Name: _(Not dictated by the specification; should be chosen as the developer sees fit.)_